 Although it took his dad until after college to truly dominate on the gridiron, Fordson wide receiver Antonio Gates Jr. is already following in his father’s footsteps.
-He’s 6-foot-3 and 185 pounds and continues to rack up college football offers before his junior season.
+He’s 6-foot-3 and 185 pounds, and continues to rack up college football offers before his senior season.

 It’s only a matter of time before more programs find out the talent level of the Dearborn, Michigan product.

 Entering his final year at Fordson High School, Antonio Gates Jr. is a four-star recruit who continues to get flooded with NCAA interest, according to 247Sports.

 He already has scholarship offers from Power 5 programs such as Arkansas, Boston College, Florida, Iowa State, Kentucky, Louisville, Michigan State, Maryland, Nebraska, Ole Miss, Penn State, Pittsburgh, Washington State, and West Virginia.

 Other FBS schools like Buffalo, Central Michigan, Cincinnati, Coastal Carolina, Florida Atlantic, Memphis, and Southern Miss have reached out, too.

 The 247Sports Crystal Ball believes that Gates Jr. will end up with the Spartans.
 MSU is one of the wideout’s dream schools.